turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - GetSlopeBlendPower() : float

 #### MetadataComponent
-The metadata component can store and retrieve an arbitrary amount of named user values for an entity
+The metadata component can store and retrieve an arbitrary amount of named user values for an entity.
+It is possible to use the same name for multiple of different value types, but one value can not have multiple entries with the same name.

+- HasBool(string name) : bool
+- HasInt(string name) : bool
+- HasFloat(string name) : bool
+- HasString(string name) : bool

 - GetPreset() : int
 - GetBool(string name) : bool